MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-compute-overview.md

 The VMs that your application uses can scale up, or scale out, to whatever is required to meet your needs.

-## What do I need to think about before creating a VM
+## What do I need to think about before creating a virtual machine

 There are always design considerations when you build out an application infrastructure in Azure Stack.
 These aspects of a VM are important to think about before you start creating your infrastructure: